browserengineering/book/book/animations.md

 So simple and elegant!
-This design is not only easy to implement, but shows clearly that: paint, raster compositing and draw are interrelated, and the differences all have to do with the use of caching and the GPU.
+This design is not only easy to implement, but shows clearly that paint, raster compositing and draw are interrelated, and the differences all have to do with the use of caching and the GPU.

 Speaking of the GPU: putting each paint command in its own surface wastes a lot of GPU memory, so let's address that next.
+But since we have a good design in place already, it won't be too hard.

 ::: {.further}